himanshubeniwal/Sessions/PPTs/README.md

-## This repo have the PPT for all the sessions.
+## This repo have the PPT for all the MSP sessions.